Restarting the future –

-The website is a tool designed to put pressure on candidates and ask them to publicly post their resumes and certify their political activity.
 The user is involved in a smooth and consistent flow that leads her to take action and get informed.
 The more the user goes down, the more information she gets, such as participating candidates, interactive map and up to date blog.
 This provides the user with enough information to get consciously involved and to sign the petition.
-Once the user scrolls down, the petition button continues to pop up as floating call to action.
+Once the user scrolls down, the petition button continues to pop up as a floating call to action.

 This motion graphic has not just a chromatic consistency with the website, but also an innovative narrative style.
 The video itself might seem just a regular reminder for the election day, but it’s actually an ironic invitation to demand more from your local candidates.
 We used the tracking shot motion technique: we shooted real human movements, and then we tracked them in the 3D space on After Effect.